 If you are spiritual and not religious, you are welcome here.

-If you are Christian, Jewish, Muslim, atheist, seeking, or unsure, you are welcome here.
+If you identify with a religious tradition or not, or are atheist, agnostic, seeking, or unsure, you are welcome here.

-If you are gay, straight, trans, bisexual, fluid or still trying to figure it out, you are welcome here.
+If you are in the LGBTQ2IA+ community, straight, or still trying to figure it out, you are welcome here.

 If you have an addiction (or several) or are not aware of any addictions in your life, you are welcome here.